-When you finish the guizzes, view your results and information by clicking the My Career Plan link.
+When you finish the quizzes, view your results and information by clicking the My Career Plan link.

-people just have this core desire to express who they are.
+"I think that people just have this core desire to express who they are.
 And I think that's always existed."
-Mark Zuckerberg "I think that interested in.
+Mark Zuckerberg harge and control situations.
+They like to take from Manager of the from Manager of th fore things in depth and arrive at solutions to sted in initiating and creating different ways to any enjoy scientific subjects, linnovative persons noted appearance.

-occupation - a group of jobs with similar characteristics (e.g. nursing)
+opie.
+They enjoy caring for and assisting others noerns.
+They prefer to be involved in work that take judgments and catch on or understand occupation - a group of jobs with similar characteristics (e.g. nursing)